wilson0x4d/punit/README.md

 Unlike other testing frameworks, the names you use for functions, classes, and methods is not relevant.
 There is no requirement to inherit classes from specific abstract/base classes for any particular functionality.
 There is no requirement that your tests be organized into modules with `__init__.py` files.

-You will want to take particular note of the `--exclude` command-line parameter which allows you to restrict what `pUnit` will consider to be a valid test.
+You will want to take particular note of the `--exclude` command-line parameter which allows you to restrict what `pUnit` will consider to be a valid test file.
 While the default behavior will fit 99% of use-cases, you _can_ exercise more control over the discovery process.

 ## Vision, Future, and LTS